compTAG/img2cmplx/README.md

 Either way, once you have an image that you want to use, you can extract the boundary and then convert the curve to a complex as:

+    img = cv2.imread('an-img.png')
     cmplx = i2c.simplify.img_to_complex(img)

+**Note** to make our lives easier, we always read in a png!

+For a few more examples, check out the test files in the `test` folder!

+Happy Hacking!
+-- dlm

 ## Potential future features